 Insulin resistance is the nemesis of many!
 It sets the stage for serious health conditions, including weight gain, pre-diabetes, and type II diabetes.
-However, because insulin resistance has no symptoms, people can go years without even knowing that they’re at greater risk of developing diseases.
+However, because insulin resistance has no symptoms, people can go for years without even knowing that they’re at greater risk of developing diseases.
 Many physicians and patients don’t assertively combat insulin resistance until the diagnoses.
 Fortunately, type II diabetes and other diseases can be delayed and even prevented through healthy lifestyle changes, especially if you learn early on that you are insulin resistant.

 There are many risk factors for insulin resistance and pre-diabetes, including being overweight and having polycystic ovarian disease, fatty liver, elevated triglyceride levels, or a history of diabetes in the family.
 Knowing the risks and the importance of these diagnoses can prompt you to take simple and proactive steps, from consulting with a diabetes educator to adopting a healthy diet, in order to prevent insulin resistance from developing into more dangerous diseases.